The City of Mantua Refuge

 Eight articles, from May 22 (the day the alarm was raised) to May 27, 1978 (the day after the bodies were discovered)

-Four missing on Mount Rosa
+Four missing on Monte Rosa

 AOSTA – Four mountaineers from Mantova are missing mei Rosa massif: they have been missing since Sunday.
 They are Sergio Donati, 54, Ugo Scolari(actually Scalori, ed.), 39, Giorgio D’Agliossi(actually Begnozzi, ed.), 40, all residents of Mantua, and Vincenzo Zanotti, 33, a resident of the province.
 Rescue teams set out to search for them, assisted by a helicopter.